zdharma-continuum/zbrowse/README.md

 ### [Zplugin](https://github.com/psprint/zplugin)

-Add `zplugin load zdharma/zbrowse` to your `.zshrc` file.
+Add `zplugin load zdharma-continuum/zbrowse` to your `.zshrc` file.
 Zplugin will handle cloning the plugin for you automatically the next time you start zsh.
 To update run `zplugin update zdharma/zbrowse` (`update-all` can also be used).

 ### Antigen

-Add `antigen bundle zdharma/zbrowse` to your `.zshrc` file.
+Add `antigen bundle zdharma-continuum/zbrowse` to your `.zshrc` file.
 Antigen will handle cloning the plugin for you automatically the next time you start zsh.

 ### Oh-My-Zsh

 1. `cd ~/.oh-my-zsh/custom/plugins`
-2. `git clone git@github.com:zdharma/zbrowse.git`
+2. `git clone git@github.com:zdharma-continuum/zbrowse.git`
 3. Add `zbrowse` to your plugin list

-### Zgen
+### Zgenom / Zgen

-Add `zgen load zdharma/zbrowse` to your .zshrc file in the same place you're doing your other `zgen load` calls.
+Add `zgen load zdharma-continuum/zbrowse` to your .zshrc file in the same place you're doing your other `zgen load` calls.